hostettler/blog/_posts/2019-02-17-microservice-architecture-part-1.markdown

 {% include success.html content="Congratulations, you compiled the microservices." %}

-At this point, you compiled all of the Java code and you created maven artifacts for each microservice (Java Archives a.k.a.
+At this point, you have manage to compile all of the Java code and you have created maven artifacts for each microservice (Java Archives a.k.a.
 JARs).
-But as we will see in the next chapters, a micro-service architecture is much more than a bunch of micro-services.
+However,  as we continue, we will see in the next chapters that a micro-service architecture is much more than a bunch of micro-services.
 We will need a lot of additional 3rd party tools and services.
 These additional services (e.g., logging, security) are usually provided as container images that runs on Docker.
-To be able to run the microservices along side this "3rd" party tools, we need to package the microservice as Docker images.
+To be able to run the microservices along side these "3rd" party tools, we need to package the microservice as Docker images.

 Simply put, Docker provides lightweight virtualization.
-It has a smaller footprint that usual Virtual Machine approaches.
+It has a smaller footprint compare to the usual Virtual Machine approaches (Virtual Box, VM Ware).
-Compared to Virtual Box, VM Ware and the others, the main difference is that the OS system layer is not replicated in each container but rather shared.
+The main difference is that the OS system layer is not replicated in each container but rather shared.

 Docker containers run Docker images that are merely lightweight Linux systems with additional softwares.
 For more about [Docker](https://www.docker.com/)
-Let's first check whether docker is properly installed.
+Let's first check whether Docker is properly installed.

 {% highlight bash %}
 $ docker -v